gemfire/gemfire-developer-website/content/blog/outsmarting-network-partitions-with-gemfire/index.md

 ![GemFire cluster during network partition](images/gemfire-network-partition.jpg)

 *In this scenario, the partition on the left is the surviving side, as its total weight loss is less than half of the total weight of the cluster.
-The other subcluster lost the quorum, and its members will eventually disconnect.*
+The other partition lost the quorum, and its members will eventually disconnect.*

-Without a quorum of members, the cluster cannot guarantee data consistency and may lead to data loss or corruption.
-Therefore, shutting down the partition that lost the quorum is a necessary step to ensure data integrity and prevent further issues in the system.
-Additionally, shutting down the losing side allows the surviving members to continue operating without interference from the lost members.
+In summary, the concept of quorum is crucial in preventing split-brain scenarios in GemFire.
+The quorum constraint ensures that a GemFire cluster cannot split into two independent clusters.
+This prevents data inconsistencies and data loss.
+Shutting down any partition that has lost quorum ensures that all remaining nodes in the cluster can continue to operate as a single entity.
+In this way, data consistency is maintained.

 ## Automatic Recovery